biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/taxa_barplot_workflow.png
    :align:   center

 The taxa barplot will appear below the processing network.The taxa plots offers visualization of the makeup of each sample.
 Each color will represent a different taxa and each column a different sample.
-It will have 4 pulldown menus: "Taxonomic Level," "Color Palette," and 2 "Sort Samples By" options.
+It will have 4 pull-down menus: "Taxonomic Level," "Color Palette," and 2 "Sort Samples By" options.

 .. figure::  images/taxa_barplot.png
    :align:   center

-The "Taxonomic Level" pulldown allows you to view the taxa within your samples at different specificities.
+The "Taxonomic Level" pull-down allows you to view the taxa within your samples at different specificities.
 There are 7 level options: 1- Kingdom, 2- Phylum, 3- Class, 4- Order, 5- Genus, 6- Species, 7- Subspecies.

-The "Color Palette" pulldown allows you to change the coloring of your taxa barplot.
+The "Color Palette" pull-down allows you to change the coloring of your taxa barplot.
 You can select through “Discrete” palettes in which each taxa is a different color or “Continuous” palettes in which each taxa is a different shade of one color.

-The "Sort Sample By" pulldowns allow you to sort your data either by sample metadata or taxonomic abundance and either by ascending or descending order.
+The "Sort Sample By" pull-downs allow you to sort your data either by sample metadata or taxonomic abundance and either by ascending or descending order.

 Alpha Diversity Analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~